alabeduarte/alabeduarte.github.io/blog/content/blog/the-semantics-of-marshalling-in-go/index.md

 ### Back to Marshalling and Unmarshalling

 It took a bit longer but the term "Marshalling" clicked for me, eventually.
-When I first came to learn Go, call the method `Unmarshal` to "parse" JSON felt really weird and low level to be given the definition discussed so far.
+When I first came to learn Go, call the method `Unmarshal` to "parse" JSON felt really weird and too much low-level.

 However, Marshal/Unmarshal can and should be used as a generic way to transform types between boundaries regardless of the level of abstraction (i.e. network,